ThatTilux/pyTECController/README.md

 ## Installation
 ### Prerequisites
-**Note: This software does not work on CERN devices with ESET Endpoint Security installed as it disables the required communication via serial.
-A fix for this is TBA.**

 - This software is designed for Windows with Python 3.
 - This software is designed for the impregnation setup described above.
 However, it was designed in a modular way, allowing the support of different setups with minor changes.